18F/beta.18f.gov/_posts/2014-11-17-taking-control-of-our-website-with-jekyll-and-webhooks.md

 ## It's nice to have control

 Taken together, these steps greatly simplified our site's development and deployment, and gave our blog the flexibility of self-publishing.
 It's nice to have control, and we hope the details of our work are helpful for anyone interested in doing the same.

+\* Since this post was firts published was have eliminated the team.json file that was at one time linked to in this file.